Don't Let Water Cause a School Closure with Automated Water Leak Monitoring

 When Your Building Structure Fails

-According to the Centers for Disease Control and Prevention, exposure to building dampness and mold has been linked to respiratory symptoms, asthma, hypersensitivity pneumonitis, rhinosinusitis, bronchitis and respiratory infections.
+According to the Centers for Disease Control and Prevention, exposure to building dampness and mold has been linked to respiratory symptoms, asthma, hypersensitivity pneumonitis, rhinosinusitis, bronchitis, and respiratory infections.

-In November 2019, a California school district turned to local investigative reporters to find out why their students and staff were so sick.
-It turns out toxic mold was lurking behind the walls, in the ceilings and the carpet the culprit?
+In a widely cited study, a California school district turned to local investigative reporters to find out why their students and staff were so sick.
+It turns out toxic mold was lurking behind the walls, in the ceilings, and the carpet — the culprit?
 High moisture levels.
-The investigation found in California, there are no laws requiring schools to conduct routine mold-testing, and it referenced California's most recent state report on the topic from 2004, which found that the majority of California schools reported signs of moisture or mold in their classroom.
-The reporter linked the mold spores to allergies and asthma, noting the number one cause of chronic school absence as asthma, with as many as 3 million collective missed school days a year.
+The investigation found in California, there are no laws requiring schools to conduct routine mold-testing, although the state does require schools to keep their classrooms in "good repair."
+The study linked the mold spores to allergies and asthma, noting the number one cause of chronic school absence as asthma, with as many as 3 million collective missed school days a year.

-Condensation from High Humidity Levels
+The Dangers of Condensation Caused by High Humidity Levels

-School buildings with high humidity levels have extra water in the air that can facilitate the growth of mold, fungus and dust mites, which can be harmful to the health of students and teachers.
-In addition, high humidity levels can damage building materials if condensation forms inside the ceilings, walls and windows.
+School buildings with high humidity levels have extra water in the air that can facilitate the growth of mold, fungus, and dust mites, which can be harmful to the health of students and teachers.
+In addition, high humidity levels can damage building materials if condensation forms inside the ceilings, walls, and windows.

-The EPA recommends proactively inspecting buildings for signs of mold, moisture, leaks and spills.
+The EPA recommends proactively inspecting buildings for signs of mold, moisture, leaks, and spills.
 An inspection checklist may include:

 • Checking for moldy odors

-• Identifying water stains or discoloration on the ceiling, walls, floors and windowsills
+• Identifying water stains or discoloration on the ceiling, walls, floors, and windowsills

-• Looking in bathrooms, including around and under sinks, for standing water, water stains or mold
+• Looking in bathrooms, including around and under sinks, for standing water, water stains, or mold

 • Precluding water to stand in air conditioning units or refrigerator drip pans

-Monitor with Smart, Automated Monitoring Technology
+How to Stop Leaks and Floods with Smart, Automated Monitoring Technology

-With the health and safety of all students, teachers and staff top of mind for facility managers, schools should implement preventative measures to detect and flag any potential water leaks or dampness.
+With the health and safety of all students, teachers, and staff top of mind for facility managers, schools should implement preventative measures to detect and flag any potential water leaks or dampness.

 Subscribe to the blog